Bet on every NFL Week 6 game at best betting sites, betting apps

-How to bet on NFL Week 6: Where to bet, top betting sites, promos for Lions vs Chiefs on Sunday Night Football
+How to bet on NFL Week 6: Where to bet, top betting sites, promos for Bills-Falcons, Bears-Commanders on MNF

-Here's how to bet on the Week 6 NFL schedule, including Chiefs vs. Lions on SNF
+Here's how to bet on the Week 6 NFL schedule, including Falcons vs. Bills and Commanders vs. Bears on Monday Night Football

-Sunday's NFL schedule wraps up with a star-studded showdown featuring Patrick Mahomes and the Kansas City Chiefs hosting Jared Goff and the Detroit Lions.
-According to the latest Week 6 NFL odds, the Chiefs are favored by 2.5 points at home, while the over/under for total points scored is 52.5.
-The Week 6 NFL schedule concludes with a Monday Night Football doubleheader featuring Falcons (+4.5) vs. Bills and Commanders (-4.5) vs. Bears.
+A Monday Night Football doubleheader is on tap as the Atlanta Falcons host the Buffalo Bills at 7:15 p.m.
+ET, followed by the Chicago Bears taking on the Washington Commanders at 8:15 p.m.
+ET.
+According to the latest Week 6 NFL odds, the Bills are favored by 3.5 points, while the Bears are 5.5-point underdogs on the road.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 6 can read more below, along with picks for some of the biggest games.